reactiveui/website/input/docs/handbook/logging/index.md

 ### Configuring the logger

-To configure the logger, register an implementation of `ILogger` (there are several built-in ones, such as `DebugLogger`).
+To configure the logger, register an implementation of `ILogger` class (there are several built-in ones, such as `DebugLogger`).
 Here's an example where we use a built-in logger, but a custom log level:

 ```cs
 // I only want to hear about errors